RobertoIzzo/exercises/Exercises/ReadMePleasetxt.txt

 Struct definiti dall'utente che non contengono campi o proprietà che sono tipi di riferimento Nell'esempio seguente viene illustrato come ottenere la dimensione di un int:
 C#
+					typeof,GetType,is

+typeof =>takes a type name (which you specify at compile time).
+GetType =>gets the runtime type of an instance. is => returns true if an instance is in the inheritance tree.

 ***typeof
 int intSize = sizeof(int);